ircc-web-solutions/wet-boew-theme-core/README.md

 Note: Restarting the terminal window may be required after this command.

 ### Install Node and Node Package Manager
-Once NVM is installed, use it to install Node (and Node Package Manager (NPM)).
+Once NVM is installed, use it to install [Node.js](https://nodejs.org/en) and [Node Package Manager (NPM)](https://www.npmjs.com).
 Node is the JavaScript engine that runs the elements of the repository to perform the build steps while NPM is the utility required to download all the Node Modules used to support the source code.
-Install it with the command:
+Install both with the command:

 ```bash
 nvm install node
 ```

 ### Install Git
-Git commands are starting to become commonplace in many operating system distributions however, if it is not installed currently, execute the following command:
+[Git](https://git-scm.com) provides the interactivity between the local repository and the remote repository (in this particular case, [GitHub](https://github.com) is hosting the main open repositories).
+The Git commands are starting to become commonplace in many operating system distributions however, if it is not installed currently, execute the following command:

 ```bash
 apt-get install git